nerdmaennchen/cndl/README.md

     }

-    cndl::WSRoute wsroute{std::regex{R"(/(\d+)/)"}, echo_handler}; // route requests to /[number]/ to the echo_handler (onConnect will be called with the value of [number]) server.getDispatcher().addRoute(&wsroute); // hook the route to the server (you can have multiple routes fro a single endpoint) server.loop_forever(); // run the server's ioloop (epoll). call this from as many threads as you like return 0;
+    cndl::WSRoute wsroute{std::regex{R"(/(\d+)/)"}, echo_handler}; // route requests to /[number]/ to the echo_handler (onConnect will be called with the value of [number]) server.getDispatcher().addRoute(&wsroute); // hook the route to the server (you can have multiple routes from a single endpoint) server.loop_forever(); // run the server's ioloop (epoll). call this from as many threads as you like return 0;
 }